Irreducible symplectic varieties with a large second Betti number: Introduction

 As a conclusion, we prove: \begin{theorem}[{Theorem \ref{thm-cubic}}] Let $X$ be a general cubic fourfold.
 Then there exists an irreducible symplectic variety $\overline{\mathcal{J}}$ with $\QQ$-factorial terminal singularities and a Lagrangian fibration extending the relative Jacobian fibration $\mathcal{J}(\cY_U)\to U$ of general cubic fivefolds containing $X$.
 Moreover, we have $b_2(\overline{\mathcal{J}})\geq 24$. \end{theorem}

 \begin{remark} We have the following remarks to Theorem \ref{thm-intro-cubic}. \begin{enumerate} \item As far as we know, previously known examples of irreducible symplectic variety with the second Betti number $b_2\geq 24$ are deformation equivalent to O'Grady's $10$-dimensional variety \cite{ogrady:og10}.
 Therefore, the compactification in Theorem \ref{thm-intro-cubic} should provide a genuinely new example. \item The fact that the base of the Lagrangian fibration is not isomorphic to $\PP^{21}$ suggests that $\overline{\mathcal{J}}$ is not smooth, as we expect the base of any Lagrangian fibration of an irreducible symplectic manifold is smooth and isomorphic to a projective space (this is only known in dimension $\le 4$, see e.g.~\cite{Ou19, HX:P2}).
-However, we cannot confirm this for now. \item Since $\mathcal{J}(\cY_U)\to U$ can be regarded as a relative Picard fibration of Lagrangian surfaces in some irreducible symplectic fourfolds deformation equivalent to Hilbert schemes of two points on K3 surfaces (cf.~\cite{IM08cubic}), Theorem \ref{thm-intro-cubic} can be viewed as a realization of Markman's proposal in \cite[Section 7.4]{markman:rank-1-obstruction} in this setting. \item There are other examples of non-compact Lagrangian fibrations constructed from Fano manifolds, such as \cite{iliev2011fano,im:prime-Fano-lag,mark:k3-fano-flag}.
+However, we cannot confirm this for now. \footnote{After our paper was published, J\'anos Koll\'ar pointed out to us that $\overline{\cJ}$ is indeed singular.
+Let $(x\in X)\to \PP(1^{15},2^6,3)$ be a germ of a singularity on $ \PP(1^{15},2^6,3)$.
+So there is a Galois quasi-\'etale cover $(x'\in X')\to (x\in X)$ with Galois group $G=\bZ/2\bZ$ or $\bZ/3\bZ$.
+If $\overline{\cJ}$ is smooth, then by \cite[Lemma 2.1]{HX:P2}, $\pi$ can be lifted to a $G$-equivariant fibration $\pi'\colon\cJ':=\overline{\cJ}\times_{ \PP(1^{15},2^6,3)}X'\to X'$ between smooth projective $G$-varieties such that the action of $G$ on $\cJ'$ is free.
+Here, we use $\overline{\cJ}$ is smooth so $\cJ'\to \overline{\cJ}$ is \'etale by purity of branch locus.
+In particular, $\pi^{-1}(x)=|G|\cdot \pi^{-1}(x)_{\rm red}$ as cycle classes.
+However, $\pi$ admits a rational section $Z$ with $Z\cdot \pi^{-1}(x)=1$, which is a contradiction.} \item Since $\mathcal{J}(\cY_U)\to U$ can be regarded as a relative Picard fibration of Lagrangian surfaces in some irreducible symplectic fourfolds deformation equivalent to Hilbert schemes of two points on K3 surfaces (cf.~\cite{IM08cubic}), Theorem \ref{thm-intro-cubic} can be viewed as a realization of Markman's proposal in \cite[Section 7.4]{markman:rank-1-obstruction} in this setting. \item There are other examples of non-compact Lagrangian fibrations constructed from Fano manifolds, such as \cite{iliev2011fano,im:prime-Fano-lag,mark:k3-fano-flag}.
 It is possible to construct compactifications of these examples via Theorem \ref{thm-intro-sym}. \end{enumerate} \end{remark}

 In the light of Theorem \ref{thm-intro-cubic} and other known examples, it is tempting to make the following conjecture, which is analogous to the case of $X$ being smooth.

 \begin{conjecture} If $X\to B$ is a Lagrangian fibration of a $2n$-dimensional projective irreducible symplectic variety, then $B$ is isomorphic to a quotient of $\PP^n$. \end{conjecture}